Sunday, November 22, 2015

 Ricky: (whacks the kid next to him.
 Kid cries.)

-Me: Five!
+Me: Ricky, four!
+Say sorry.
 (This is a system that I worked out with his parents.
 If he gets five warnings in a class, he loses five minutes of playtime at home.)

 Ricky: WO CAO NI MA!